Marshall William Baynham (1897-1963)

 Marshall died at Walsall in 1963, aged 66.

-At the time of the 1901 census, he is 3 years old and living there with his parents Arthur William and Elizabeth and four siblings – Arthur (19), Louisa (Lillie) (15), Tom (11) and Dora (1); he appears on the census as William, the name he will use for the rest of his life.
+At the time of the 1901 census, he was 3 years old and living at 26 Oxford Street with his parents Arthur William and Elizabeth and four siblings – Arthur (19), Louisa (Lillie) (15), Tom (11) and Dora (1); he appeared on the census as William, the name he would use for the rest of his life.

-His father and brother Arthur are both working on the railways and Lillie is a tailoress.
+His father and brother Arthur were both working on the railways and Lillie was a tailoress.

-By this time, possibly in 1906-07 (following the deaths of her husband Arthur William in 1905 and daughter Nellie in 1906, both recorded at 12 Oxford Street), Elizabeth had moved the family to 151 Prince Street, Pleck which would remain the family home for more than 60 years.
+Soon afterwards it appears that Elizabeth moved the family to 151 Prince Street, Pleck which would remain the family home for more than 60 years.

-So the 1911 census shows William living there with his widowed mother Elizabeth (50) and three siblings in what looks to be a troubled household – Lillie (25) had been working as a sewing machinist in tailoring, but is described in the Infirmity column as “lunatic” as she has yet to be discharged from the asylum at Burntwood where she has spent the past few months; Dora (11) is at school; Harry (7) does not appear to be at school and in the Infirmity column he is said to have had “hip troubles at the age 6”.
+So the 1911 census showed William living at 151 Prince Street with his widowed mother Elizabeth (50) and three siblings in what appears to have been a troubled household – Lillie (25) had been working as a sewing machinist in tailoring, but was described in the Infirmity column as ‘lunatic’ as she had yet to be discharged from the asylum at Burntwood where she had spent the past few months.

 William enlisted into Kitchener’s New Third Army at Walsall on 13th April 1915, a few weeks before his 18th birthday.

-He signed up with two other local men, Willam Millett and George Cartwright and it appears that the stories of these three Walsall Pals may be intertwined.
-All three survived the war.
+He had been working as a plater in a galvanised iron works nearby and signed up with two other local men, Willam Millett and George Cartwright.
+It appears that the war stories of these three Walsall Pals may have been intertwined; all three survived.

 William joined the Royal Field Artillery and, after a period of basic training in Ireland, landed in France on 26th September 1915, as a reinforcement gunner.